microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Introduction to SQL database in Fabric/02 - Introduction to SQL database in Fabric.md

 > [!IMPORTANT]
 > There may be a few seconds delay after pressing the **SQL database (preview) tile** and when the **New SQL database modal** appears.
 Just give it a few seconds if it does not appear immediately.

-4. In the **New SQL database** dialog window, Use a unique name for the database and after entering the name, click the **green Create button**.
+4. In the **New SQL database** dialog window, Use a unique name for the database and click the **green Create button**.

-5. Once the database is finished creating, you will be taken to SQL database's home page where you can see database objects and issue T-SQL statements right in the web browser.
+5. Once the database is finished creating, you will be taken to SQL database's home page.

 ### Task 2.2: Loading the database with sample data